Armen Agop

-Armen Agop (born in 1969 in Cairo) is a contemporary Egyptian artist who is challenging traditional perspectives and pushing the boundaries on contemporary art.
-He is known for his spiritually charged contemplative works.
-Agop engages meditative practices in his processes, prioritizing inwardness and inner monumentality.
-Soberness, slowness and renouncement of demonstrative abilities, are features that characterize his ascetic approach.
+Armen Agop (born in 1969 in Cairo) is an Egyptian artist.
+He is known for his contemplative sculptures and paintings derived from his exploration of ancient spiritual heritages.
+He engages meditative practices in his process, prioritizing inwardness over monumentality.
+Soberness, slowness and renouncement of demonstrative abilities are features that characterize his ascetic approach.
+His work has been associated with minimalist approaches that emphasize simplicity, restraint, and slow, deliberate production methods.

 Early life and education

 Untitled (2018) granite sculpture by Armen Agop, installed at the front entrance of the El Alamein Hotel, El Alamein, Egypt.

-Agop was born Armen Guerboyan to Armenian parents living in Cairo, Egypt.
-Growing up between these two cultures with ancient roots, drove him to develop a perspective beyond the geographical boundaries.
-The dialog between the two heritages created in him a continuous reevaluation of values, a personal perspective unconditioned by east and west or ancient and contemporary.
-Agop was also affected by the dry landscape of Egypt, saying, "It was in the desert, where there seems to be nothing, that's where I learned to see".
+Agop was born as Armen Guerboyan in Cairo, Egypt, to Armenian parents.
+His background reflects both Armenian and Egyptian cultural influences.
+In interviews, Agop has noted that the desert landscape of Egypt influenced his perception of form and space.

-Agop showed an interest in drawing and painting at a very young age and by the age of 13 was a student of the Armenian painter, Simon Shahrigian.
-He completed the Faculty of the Fine Arts at Helwan University in Cairo.
-After graduating, he received an assistant researcher scholarship to teach sculpture at the same university for three years.
+Agop showed an interest in drawing and painting from an early age.
+At the age of 13, he began studying with Armenian painter Simon Shahrigian.
+He later attended the Faculty of Fine Arts at Helwan University in Cairo, where he studied sculpture.
+After graduating, he received an assistant researcher scholarship and taught sculpture at the university for three years.

 Career

-Armen Agop is one of the most important contemporary artists from Egypt and the Middle East.
 From 1997-2000 Agop exhibited in diverse shows throughout Egypt and received the Sculpture prize of the Autumn Salon in 1998.
-In 2000, his national recognition was confirmed when he was awarded the Prix de Rome, the State Prize of Artistic Creativity in Egypt.
-After staying in Rome the first year on sponsorship, he moved to Pietrasanta, Italy where he continues to live and work today.
-In 2011 he was awarded the Premio Umberto Mastroianni by the Biennale Internazionale di Scultura Della Regione Piemonte.
-In 2013, he was awarded the Premio Sulmona, (Presidential Medal of the Italian Republic).
+In 2000, he was awarded Prix de Rome, the State Prize of Artistic Creativity in Egypt.
+After spending the first year in Rome under sponsorship associated with the award, he later moved to Pietrasanta, Italy, where he lives and works.

+In 2011, Agop received the Premio Umberto Mastroianni from the Biennale Internazionale di Scultura della Regione Piemonte.
+In 2013, he was awarded the Premio Sulmona, which included the Presidential Medal of the Italian Republic.

-His works are in the permanent collections of: the Egyptian Modern Art Museum, Egypt, Mathaf: Arab Museum of Modern Art, Doha, Qatar, Villa Empain/Boghossian Foundation in Belgium, Aswan Open Air Museum, Aswan Egypt, Barjeel Art Foundation, UAE, City of Neckarsulm, Germany, Giardino di Piazza Stazione in Barge, Italy, and Coral Springs Museum of Art in Florida, USA.
+Works by Agop are held in the collections of institutions, including the Egyptian Museum of Modern Art in Egypt, Mathaf: Arab Museum of Modern Art in Doha, Qatar, the Villa Empain/Boghossian Foundation in Belgium, the Aswan Open Air Museum in Aswan, Egypt, the Barjeel Art Foundation in the United Arab Emirates, the City of Neckarsulm in Germany, Giardino di Piazza Stazione in Barge, Italy, and the Coral Springs Museum of Art in Florida, United States.